lkodinsson/MARS/Basic/GMG.md

 Challenging combat encounters have equivalent combat ratings on both sides.
 Some powerful creatures may have combat ratings much higher than what a single player can achieve alone.

-### Commons and Elites
+### Creature Rarity

-The status of a particular creature modifies certain characteristics about it.
-All of the resource stats (health, endurance, stamina, and mana) will have two listed values: the first value is for common creatures, and the second listed value (in parentheses) are for elite creatures.
-Common creatures will have these stats reduced to half.
-Combat ratings are also given two values in the same way.
-Additionally, any special abilities and actions (such as maneuvers and spells), are to be used sparingly (if at all) by common creatures.
+The rarity of a particular creature modifies certain characteristics about it.
+All of the resource stats (health, endurance, stamina, and mana) will have three listed values.
+Challenge ratings are also given multiple values.
+These values, in order, represent that values you should use with those creatures depending on how rare you choose them.
+The names for these rarities are: *common*, *elite*, and *unique*.
+Common creatures aren't particularly notable, so use their abilities sparingly.

 # Creating Creatures